DDVV-type inequality for skew-symmetric matrices and Simons-type inequality for Riemannian submersions: Introduction

 where $D$ is the Levi-Civita connection on $M$.
 In fact, $T$ is the second fundamental form along each fibre if it is restricted to vertical vectors, while $A$ measures the obstruction to integrability of the horizontal distribution $\mathscr{H}$ and hence it is called the \emph{integrability tensor} of $\pi$.
 Moreover, some analogues of the Gauss-Codazzi equations for a Riemannian submersion obtained by O'Neill \cite{O} are expressed in terms of $T$ and $A$ as well as their covariant derivatives.
-These equations will be recovered in Section \ref{simons-sec} by moving frame method, which is an effective method firstly used to the study of Riemannian submersions though widely adopted in submanifold geometry.
+These equations will be recovered in Section \ref{simons-sec} by moving frame method, which is an effective method rarely used to the study of Riemannian submersions (cf. \cite{CG, Shen}) though widely adopted in submanifold geometry.
 More details about $T$ and $A$ can be found in \cite{Be,O}.

-Next we introduce the notion of \emph{Yang-Mills} which has been intensely studied both in physics and in mathematics and also found important for Einstein Riemannian submersions (see for example \cite{At-Hi-Si,Be,Don} and references therein).
+Next we introduce the notion of \emph{Yang-Mills} which has been intensely studied both in physics and in mathematics and also found important for Einstein Riemannian submersions (see for example \cite{At-Hi-Si,Be,Don,Tian} and references therein).
 Here we use the presentation given in \cite{Be}.
 Let $X_1,\cdots,X_n$ be a local orthonormal basis of the horizontal distribution $\mathscr{H}$.
 Define a co-differential operator $\check{\delta}$ over tensor fields on $M$ by

 Then we say that $\mathscr{H}$ satisfies the \emph{Yang-Mills} condition if, for any vertical vector $U$ and any horizontal vector $X$, we have